TjasaZil/InterestingClimateFactsAPI/README.md

 # Interesting Climate Facts API

 Interesting Climate Facts is a free open source API that provides the user with different facts and figures about environment.
-If you are interested in contributing, please check out the Contributors Guide.

 ## URL: